Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition

-At the beginning of the HART process, $\boldsymbol{x}$ is framed and linearly projected, in a sensor-wise manner, by specific convolutional layers for each sensor data.
-Here, framing is equivalent to patching for the vision domain, where a window of IMU data is partitioned into multiple frames of smaller lengths.
-With the sensor-wise convolutions, in the case where we have only have accelerometer and gyroscope as inputs, there would be an accelerometer-oriented convolutional layer that processes $\boldsymbol{x_{acc}} \in \mathbb{R}^{W,3}$ and a gyroscope-oriented convolutional layer that process $\boldsymbol{x_{gyro}} \in \mathbb{R}^{W,3}$.
-Given hyper-parameter embedding dimension $d$, each sensor-wise convolutional layers have $d/S$ amount of filters with kernel size of $K$ x $1$.
-Altogether, each sensor-wise convolution layer, with a stride equal to the kernel size, generates non-overlapping frames of size $d/S$.
-The projection of the accelerometer and gyroscope input data generates N embeddings composed of $\boldsymbol{\hat{x}_{acc}} \in \mathbb{R}^{N,d/S}$ and $\boldsymbol{\hat{x}_{gyro}} \in \mathbb{R}^{N,d/S}$.
-The two outputs of the convolutional layers are concatenated together to form the projected embedding vectors.
-This embedding vectors are then added to learnable position embeddings $\boldsymbol{I} \in \mathbb{R}^{N,d}$ to finally have $\boldsymbol{E_{0}} \in \mathbb{R}^{N,d}$.
-Note here that for HART, we do not append a learnable class embedding to $\boldsymbol{\hat{x}}$ and instead favor the use of Global Average Pooling (GAP), which reduces computation cost and parameters with no loss in performances \cite{liu2021swin}.
+The two outputs of the convolutional layers are concatenated together to form projected embedding vectors.
+This embedding vectors are then complemented with learnable position embeddings $\boldsymbol{I} \in \mathbb{R}^{N,d}$ to finally have $\boldsymbol{E_{0}} \in \mathbb{R}^{N,d}$.
+Learnable position embeddings are vectors that encode positions per frame, and $\boldsymbol{E_{0}}$ corresponds to the features extracted from the sensor-wise convolutions that have been encoded with positional information by frames.
+We do not append a learnable class embedding to $\boldsymbol{\hat{x}}$ and instead favor the use of Global Average Pooling (GAP), which reduces computation cost and parameters with no loss in performances \cite{liu2021swin}.
 The operations all together can be written as below:

+$\boldsymbol{E_{0}}$ is then used as the first HART encoder input, which is then processed with layer normalization to standardize the embeddings across different sensors.
+Since the normalized embeddings were initially concatenations from two different sensors, we can separate back the accelerometer and gyroscope embedding vectors in order to feed each sensor embedding separately to their respective sensor-wise MSA.